gw2efficiency/gw2-api.com/README.md

 node build/server.js
 ```

-To keep the node process running, look into a process manager like [pm2](https://github.com/Unitech/pm2).
+To keep the node process running look into a process manager like [pm2](https://github.com/Unitech/pm2).

 ## Tests